strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

 :Required: false
 :Notes:
+  - The episode end date must not be in the future.

   An *Episode of Care* may be ended in one of two ways:

   - clinically, consequent upon conclusion of treatment for the client and